rmnavr/fpmx/docs/macros.md

 ; fm will be able to find "it" or "%n" in formatted strings:
 (fm f"value = {it}")        ; -> (fn [it] f"value = {it}")
-; fm will NOT be able to find "it" or "%n" in python code:
+; fm will NOT be able to find "it" or "%n" in py expression:
 (fm (py "print(it)"))       ; -> (fn [] (print it))
 ```